Find Affordable College Courses

 Best Tennessee Schools for Affordable Quality for a Doctorate in Mechanical Engineering

-Our 2023 rankings named The University of Tennessee - Knoxville the best value school in Tennessee for mechanical engineering students working on their doctor’s degree.
-Located in the medium-sized city of Knoxville, UT Knoxville is a public college with a fairly large student population.
+Our analysis found The University of Tennessee - Knoxville to be the best value school for mechanical engineering students who want to pursue a doctor’s degree in Tennessee.
+Located in the city of Knoxville, UT Knoxville is a public college with a fairly large student population.

 The average tuition and fees for an in-state graduate student at UT Knoxville are $13,380 a year.

-UT Knoxville not only placed well in our value ranking, but it is also #5 on our Best Mechanical Engineering Doctor’s Degree Schools in Tennessee list.
+UT Knoxville also took the #5 spot in our Best Mechanical Engineering Doctor’s Degree Schools in Tennessee rankings.

 #2